ielab/ielab.github.io/_projects/transformers4ir.md

-#### Exploit Relevance Feedback with Transformer-based pre-trained LMs
+#### Exploit Relevance Feedback with Transformer-Based Pre-Trained LMs

 To be updated

-#### Do Dense Retrievers Require Interpolation with bag-of-words?
+#### Do Dense Retrievers Require Interpolation with Bag-of-Words?

 To be updated